 The dsPIC30F family of devices contains internal program Flash memory for executing user code.
 There are two methods by which the user can program this memory:

-- In-Circuit Serial Programming[TM] (ICSP[TM]) capabilities - 2.
-Run Time Self-Programming (RTSP)
+- In-Circuit Serial ProgrammingTM (ICSPTM) - 2.
+Run-Time Self-Programming (RTSP)

 6.1 In-Circuit Serial Programming (ICSP)